thisismyrobot/python-iracing-api/README.txt

 API
 ---

 This file api.py provides read-only access to the iRacing memory mapped file session and telemetry API.

 To get all meta, the api.py has an API of it's own.
-Currently it's locked in at a minimum of two method calls:

-    api.API().telemetry([KEY])
-    api.API().session([KEY])

-As well as two properties:

-    api.API().telemetry_keys
-    api.API().session_keys
+It's a very simple dict
+interface:

+    api.API()[KEY]

+And there's a dict-like .keys() helper:

+    api.API().keys()

 I'll do my best to support this as a minimum, going forward, but I'm hoping to add more clevers as well of course.